Hatsumei Boy Kanipan: Video games

 Hatsumei Boy Kanipan was originally planned to be a video game for the Sega Saturn, developed by Quintet from 1997 to 1998 as a spiritual successor to their SNES game Robotrek.
 However, the anime series was produced instead, and the game was eventually cancelled due to the immediate announcement of Chō Hatsumei Boy Kanipan.

 Chō Hatsumei Boy Kanipan Asonde Kid DCDC (Deshideshi) (超発明BOYカニパン あそんでキッドDCDC（デシデシ）, Chō Hatsumei Bōi Kanipan Asonde Kiddo DCDC (Deshideshi)) is a VMU game released by Sega on April 22, 1999.
 A tie-in product for the anime, the device is colored translucent green, which is different from the normal VMU, and is a training game featuring Kid, where the player can allocate schedules, raise children, play minigames and play online battles with friends.
 It can be linked with Chō Hatsumei Boy Kanipan: Bōsō Roboto no Nazo!?, which would be released three months later.
 It occasionally appeared in the series as a memory device in the main story.

-Chō Hatsumei Boy Kanipan: Bōsō Roboto no Nazo!? (超発明BOYカニパン 〜暴走ロボトの謎!?〜, Chō Hatsumei Bōi Kanipan: Bōsō Roboto no Nazo!?) is a creative role-playing video game developed by Quintet, Shade and Zerosystem, and released by Sega for the Dreamcast on July 8, 1999.
+(超発明BOYカニパン 〜暴走ロボトの謎!?〜, Chō Hatsumei Bōi Kanipan: Bōsō Roboto no Nazo!?) is a creative role-playing video game developed by Quintet, Shade and Zerosystem, and released by Sega for the Dreamcast on July 8, 1999.
 The game contradicts the series' story and borrows certain elements from the original series (likely due to the original game being cancelled).
 As a C-Level inventor, Kanipan and Kid are hard at work on becoming the best on Planet Sharaku when Kanipan's mentor, Professor Shu, is kidnapped by a nefarious group led by Namul who aim to use inventions for evil, and Kanipan goes to rescue him.
 On a planet where humans and robots coexist, Namul denies such a reality and uses his means to create another artificial planet where only humans can live.

 The game involves players combining parts and materials to create weapons, equipment and other inventions, and using them to search for Professor Shu.
 Kanipan travels the world while interacting with various characters and objects that will give him hints or ideas for new inventions, some of which are used to interact with the player's surroundings or progress the game, but most are used to upgrade the player's Interface Robots.
 Players can create all types of items using the Invention System, as well as "Cores", which will give them new frames and increase the number of Interface Robots that they can have.
 The player will occasionally do battle which they control manually and use items and bombs that they create to fight enemies on a grid.
 Most grids are littered with obstacles that the player can take advantage of and attacks can be charged to improve damage or accuracy.
 The player can also discover hidden goods; for example, one item, the Mirumiru Scope (ミルミルスコープ, Mirumiru Sukōpu), can be equipped to Kanipan to help the player find them).
 The player can also later use Zenny (money) to procure goods, heal their Robots and partake in various events.